 Santos is home to the longest beachfront garden in the world, as recognized by the Guinness Book of World Records, stretching over 5.3 kilometers.

-Prices are about steady throughout the year.
-On average Sao Paolo is extremely affordable compared to other ports.
-Check the chart below for the average cost per day by month.
+On average Sao Paolo is moderately inexpensive compared to other ports.
+See the diagram below for the average cost per day by month.
+Sailings departing from Sao Paolo during the the peak season of winter are significantly more expensive than the the low season of spring.

 Want to hear about the best deals and cruise tips every week?
 Sign up for our free weekly VIP Newsletter, customized exactly to your preferences!